hughshanahan/terms4FAIRskillsAnnotator/README.md

 This ontology is used to test the Ontology class and contains a fully written owl:Ontology element and the minimun viable for each of the owl:AnnotationProperty, owl:ObjectProperty, owl:DatatypeProperty and owl:Class elements.

+The classes that are defined have two categories, Resource and Alternative.
+This means that when the classees are queried, there are keywords that are in some classes' labels but not others.

 - OWLClassTest.owl *([link](tests/Resources/OWLClassTest.owl))*